Temsix/AiCon/README.md

 # AiCon
-This is a DareyIO Project.
+This is a Test Project.